-If you handle payroll on your own, you’ll need to calculate the taxes withheld from your nanny and the taxes your incur as a household employer so you can file state and federal employment tax returns.
+If you handle payroll on your own, you’ll need to calculate the taxes withheld from your nanny or senior caregiver and the taxes your incur as a household employer so you can file state and federal employment tax returns.
 The state and federal deadlines run on different schedules, so you’ll need to keep a calendar of these deadlines.

 Your Next Steps:

 * The information contained in this article is general in nature, may not be applicable to your specific circumstances, and is not intended to be a substitute for or relied upon as personalized tax or legal advice.